 The fabric combination I chose is the Black/White Diamond Woven Cotton and Red Faux Leather with a red lining and a brass metal separating zipper.
 You can find all of the fabric/notions here.

 Now, this is where I love the creative freedom of sewing!
 You get to decide how you want the different fabrics to come together.
-I played with swatches of the Black/White Diamond Woven Cotton and Red Faux Leather to come up with the combination I wanted for Ann.
+I played with swatches of the Black/White Diamond Woven Cotton (Sold Out) and Red Faux Leather to come up with the combination I wanted for Ann.
 I liked the bright Red Faux Leather because Ann has a rectangular figure type and I needed to create a waistline.
 To do this, I used the Red Faux Leather in 4 different places:

 1. As a waistband to highlight the waistline